-Certificate holders are named using the given names and surnames of natural persons recorded in the Terhikki register.
+Certificate holders are named using the given names and surnames of natural persons recorded in the Terhikki an Suosikki register.

 The set of attributes that forms the name record in the certificate is unique and identifies the health care professional in question.
-The registration number is issued by Valvira, the administrator of the Terhikki register.
+The registration number is issued by Valvira, the administrator of the Terhikki and Suosikki registers.
 All health and social care professionals must use their own names.